 Contrary to popular belief, you can visit a country to which the Foreign Office (FCO) advises against travel without invalidating your insurance – you just need to contact one of the few providers willing to offer cover.
 What’s more, it shouldn’t cost much more than an ordinary policy.

-The FCO has lifted its blanket travel ban, giving the green light for holidays to most of Europe and a few long-haul countries.
-But that still leaves the majority of the planet (including, as of July 25, mainland Spain) off-limits.
+Holidays to some parts of Europe and a few long-haul countries currently have FCO approval.
+But that still leaves the majority of the planet (including, as of September 22, France, Portugal, Spain, Croatia and several Greek islands) off-limits.

 Travelling against official government advice is not illegal, but most tour operators will not offer trips to destinations which the FCO deems unsafe – in normal circumstances, that means places like Iraq and Afghanistan; in these strange times, it means just about everywhere – and most travel insurers won’t provide cover.

-Another firm to offer such cover is Campbell Irvine.
+Another firm that offers cover is Campbell Irvine.
 Director Mike Berry told me: “We have a separate facility through Lloyds of London and they will provide cover to places the FCO says you shouldn’t go.
 For routine holiday destinations like Spain or the Maldives there is no hike in premium; it shouldn’t cost much more than £20 for a one-week trip.

 “We’ve sold policies during lockdown and only need 24 hours’ notice to approach the underwriters and get a quote.
 The only snag is that there’s no cover if you catch Covid-19 – but that’s the case with all travel insurance policies at the moment.
 Most of our clients, having been told of the exclusions, went ahead anyway because often they will be driving all the way to their destination.”

-Finally, there’s Battleface.
+There’s also Battleface.
 This fearsome sounding insurance provider “covers all destinations, including countries under FCO and government non-essential travel advisories.”
 For a one-week holiday in Spain, I was quoted £21.14.
+Other firms may be able to help; contact them to discuss your options.

 So don’t despair if your favourite country is not on the approved list of air bridges.
 You can get travel insurance.
 You will, however, still have to self-isolate for two weeks when you return to Britain...